TheSonOfThomp/AdamThompson/Portfolio/markdown/knowroaming.md

 ## Conclusion (tl;dr)

 To close this massively long article, I'll say that this was an amazing experience, and I learned a lot independently about design; the process and the craft.
 If I could go back and do this again, I would definitely invest more in true user testing.
-We didn't have many resources, so most of the testing was done on co-workers, friends and family—a process I like to call "guerilla user-testing".
+We didn't have many resources, so most of the testing was done on co-workers, friends and family—a process I like to call "guerrilla user-testing".
 Actually reaching out and talking to users (something that terrified me then, and still does a little), as well as investing in user-testing software (like usertesting.com) would likely have sped up the design process.
 Creating some designs and getting feedback within a few days could have given me real answers as opposed to educated hunches which were never really proven.

 <!-- ### Motion Design